-During Prof. Budelmann’s leave (2019/20) I teach most of the Greek literature papers for LitHum (Classics) and its joint schools.
-In past lives I have taught Greek and Latin language (syntax, translation, prose composition), several topics in Greek literature (Iliad, Texts and Contexts, Aristophanes’ Political Comedy, Greek Core, Early Greek Hexameter, and a special graduate subject on Greek lyric), metre, and reading classes on several authors, Greek and Latin.
+I teach all the College-taught Greek literature papers for LitHum (Classics) and its joint schools, and the Faculty-taught Lyric Poetry paper.
+In past lives I have taught Greek and Latin language (syntax, translation, prose composition), metre, and reading classes on several authors, Greek and Latin.
 I have a habit of shoving papyrology into all sorts of subjects and I am thoroughly unrepentant about it.

 My main research interests are archaic and early classical Greek lyric; papyrology in the context of the history of the book and of ancient book culture; the study and transmission of earlier Greek literature in the Greek, Roman, and Byzantine world; and fifth-century Athenian tragedy.
 I have organised several conferences and seminar series relating to these topics.
 I have a minor obsession for titles.
 The book version of my doctoral dissertation is in the works.